 >> Check the Operations Guide to learn how to browse through space and time

 Throughout the concept and development process usability and interaction design have been a major objective.
 Each interactive element went through several iterations, and it was evaluated if it provides sufficient value and delight to the user.
 The goals are:

 According to Bill Verplank each user interface is either plan or map.
 A plan UI provides instructions to accomplish a certain task, while a map user interface shows the entire landscape (metaphor!) and leaves it up to the user to form a mental model and make her steps.
 Another example: for desktop applications, the menu structure is a map user interface that presents all possible commands – on the other hand a wizard is a plan UI because the user is guided to take the commands in a predefined order.
 Both flavours of UI are valid approaches for certain scenarios.
 But they provoke a different kind of user experience.

-The Chronoscope has a map user interface – metaphor and visual design are hard to distinguish.
+The Chronoscope has a map user interface – metaphor and subject are hard to distinguish in this case.
 But just imagine the historical maps combined with a story-telling approach.
-Then the user is entertained with historical facts and gossip; but she is less engaged to control the parameters of the time machine.
+Then the user is infotained with historical facts and gossip; but she is less engaged to control the parameters of the map-based time machine.